bavelsoft/fieldmapper/README.md

-Java object mapping, with a [Worse Is Better](https://en.wikipedia.org/wiki/Worse_is_better) approach.
+Java object mapping, inspired by Mapstruct, with a [Worse Is Better](https://en.wikipedia.org/wiki/Worse_is_better) approach.

 Typemapper generates implements of interfaces with @TypeMap annotated methods.